 PVC, or polyvinyl chloride, is a synthetic resin used to make everything from packaging to pipes.
 PVC yoga mats are made from PVC resin and anti-tearing fiber made into an open-cell (moisture absorbing) or closed-cell (moisture repelling) foam.
 The resulting mats have a desirable sticky quality.

-PVC yoga mats are hands down the worst for the environment.
+PVC mats are hands down the worst for the environment.
 PVC requires a lot of water and petrochemicals to manufacture.
 Areas around factories are exposed to vinyl chloride, associated with increased cancer risks according to the National Institute of Health.

 PVC contains phthalates, linked to both health and environmental impacts, in addition to other toxic additives.

 It goes almost without saying that PVC is not biodegradable and nearly impossible to recycle.
 On top of this, disposing of it is hazardous.
-If it ends up in a landfill, it leeches chemicals into the land.
+If it ends up in a landfill, it leeches toxic chemicals into the land.
 PVCs have even been banned from landfills in many European countries.

 If burned, PVC generates a particularly hazardous gas due to its high concentration of chlorine.
 Far from being eco-friendly yoga mats, these are sadly still the cheapest and most prevalent.